MarioniLab/LncScreen2018/README.md

 For each mark, we use a multi-resolution analysis to deteect regions that are differentially bound upon lncRNA depletion.
 Enter `cutnrun/analysis/<MARK>` for each mark of interest and call `propagate.sh` to perform the DB analyses and to consolidate the results.

+## Proteomics

+To reproduce the Poisson model analysis of the TMT data:

+1. Enter `proteomics/` and create a `data` subdirectory.
+2. Download raw proteomics data from [here](https://jmlab-gitlab.cruk.cam.ac.uk/publications/LncScreen2018-DataFiles) into `data` (preserve the subdirectory structure).
+2. Run `analysis.Rmd` to test for significant differences upon lncRNA depletion.

 ## Integrating 'omics modalities

 Once data from each modality has been analyzed, the results can be integrated across modalities using the various Rmarkdown files in `integration/`.